fanceg/letsencrypt-bigip/README.md

 done
 ```
 ### **domains.txt:**
-For the domains you would like to register a certificate for you insert them into the domain.txt file.
+For the domains you would like to register a certificate for you insert them into the domains.txt file.
 You can have as many as you like (see restrictions above!).
 The format is important though.
 ```
 example.com www.example.com
 example.dk wiki.example.dk
 example.se upload.example.se download.example.se
 ```
-From the above example you can see that the “base” domain must be first followed by subdomains that will go in to the certificate as SAN names.
+From the above example you can see that the `base` domain must be first followed by subdomains that will go in to the certificate as SAN names.
 Remember that all the names you put in here must resolve to the virtual server that handles the challenge-response validation mentioned previously.
 All names are validated.
 The above domain example will generate three certificates.
 ### **hook&#46;sh:**
 Yet another updated version of the hook script.
-This one fits the “dehydrated” version of the script.
+This one fits the `dehydrated` version of the script.
 ```bash
 #!/usr/bin/env bash